Video Editor exported methods

 - If the user device is very slow the created video can have missing frames.

-- Chrome creates a Webm video with no duration information, this can be corrected by passing the output video file through this third party library
+- Chrome creates a WebM or MP4 video with no duration information, this can sometimes be corrected by passing the output video file through this third party library but it unfortunately doesn't work consistently.

 openDefaultEditor({